Skip to content

 On-device camera (optional)Pro: yes

-Auto shut-off the stoveYes (smart knobs)Yes (gas valve cutoff)Yes (cuts plug power)
+Auto shut-off the stoveYes (smart knobs)Yes (cuts power / gas)

 No mandatory subscription